- Guide To Buying AED: How to Purchase Defibrillators

 How much will it cost to replace your AED batteries when required?

 (remember, there are other expenses you will incur over time aside from just battery costs.
 Learn more about AED prices and costs here.)

 - Battery Lifespan: 4 years

 - This means, if you own the device for 10 years, you will need to replace the battery twice.
 One time at the end of the 4th year and a second time at the end of the 8th year.

 - Total Cost: 2 battery replacements X $395 = $790 in additional expense just to keep up with your AED’s battery replacement requirements!

-To summarize, as you’re deciding which AED model is right for you, be sure to consider the cost of replacing the device’s battery, as it’s necessary to understand the TOTAL cost of owning the device.
+To summarize, as you're deciding which AED model is right for you, be sure to consider the cost and hassle of replacing the device’s battery, as it’s necessary to understand the TOTAL cost of owning the device.

 Interested to learn more about how much AED’s cost, read our guide on AED Price and Total Cost of Ownership!